tony-dev1/crypto-wallets-finder/README.md

 ## Todo
 1. Search for missing words in a seed phrase.

-## Contacts
-If you have any questions or want to share your find or you found some bug in WalletGen work, feel free to message me!
-My Discord: tonydevbtc.

-**UPD:** Due to the fact that I receive many messages from you, I created a **Telegram** channel in which news and answers to frequent questions will be posted. **Channel - https://t.me/tonydevbtc**

 ## Contribute

 Contributions are welcome!
 If you have ideas, bug reports, or want to contribute to the codebase, feel free to submit a pull request.